 Welcome Angelina Singer!

 Angelina Singer is a young adult / new adult author with a romantic comedy, “Just Like a Pill”, books 1-3 of a dystopian science fiction trilogy “The Upperworld Series”, and both books of The Rewind Duology available for purchase on Amazon now.
 In addition to her writing career, Singer graduated Magna Cum Laude from Stonehill College in 2019, where she studied English, Music, and of course, Creative Writing.
-Angelina is also a board member of the, managing their Young Adult initiative.
+Angelina is also a board member of the Association of Rhode Island Authors, managing their Young Adult initiative.
 She’s also a freelance editor and ghostwriter, often helping clients bring their literary visions to life.

 You can follow Angelina through their social channels: